Elementary coordinatization of finitely generated nilpotent groups

 The special gap

 will be called \textit{tame}, if $Z(G)=I(G)$.

 Let us refine the special gap~\eqref{eq4} with the help of $I(G)$:

-The quotient $I(G)/(G'\cap Z(G)$ is a finite direct sum of periodic cyclic $K$-modules, and the quotient $Z(G)/I(G)$ is a free $K$-module of finite rank.
-Since $K$ is a principal ideal domain, there exists a free $K$-module of finite rank $G_0\leq Z(G)$, such that $Z(G)\cong G_0\oplus I(G)$.
+The quotient $I(G)/(G'\cap Z(G)$ is a finite direct sum of periodic cyclic $A$-modules, and the quotient $Z(G)/I(G)$ is a free $A$-module of finite rank.
+Since $A$ is a principal ideal domain, there exists a free $A$-module of finite rank $G_0\leq Z(G)$, such that $Z(G)\cong G_0\times I(G)$.

-\begin{defn} Any subgroup $G_0\leq G$ such that $Z(G)=G_0\oplus I(G)$ is called an addition of $G$ and the quotient group $G_f=G/G_0$ is called a foundation of $G$, associated with the addition $G_0$.\end{defn} The facts stated above allow us to formulate the following proposition \begin{prop} Any finitely generated $K$-group $G$ over the principal ideal domain $K$ possesses an addition and a foundation.
-Besides, \begin{enumerate} \item the addition $G_0$ is a free $K$-module of finite rank, \item the foundation $G_f$ has a tame special gap. \end{enumerate}\end{prop} \begin{proof} Part (1) is the direct corollary of the definition of $G_0$ and the structure theorem for finitely generated modules over PID's.
+\begin{defn} Any subgroup $G_0\leq G$ such that $Z(G)=G_0\times I(G)$ is called an addition of $G$ and the quotient group $G_f=G/G_0$ is called a foundation of $G$, associated with the addition $G_0$.\end{defn} The facts stated above allow us to formulate the following proposition \begin{prop} Any finitely generated $A$-group $G$ over the principal ideal domain $A$ possesses an addition and a foundation.
+Besides, \begin{enumerate} \item the addition $G_0$ is a free $A$-module of finite rank, \item the foundation $G_f$ has a tame special gap. \end{enumerate}\end{prop} \begin{proof} Part (1) is the direct corollary of the definition of $G_0$ and the structure theorem for finitely generated modules over PID's.
 For part (2) we firstly claim that The inclusion $\geq$ is obvious.
 If $xG_0 \in Z(G/G_0)$ then for all $y\in G$, $[x,y]\in G_0$.
 But $[x,y]\in G'$ too, so by definition for all $y\in G$, $[x,y]\in G'\cap G_0=1$.
 So $x\in Z(G)$ as claimed.
 On the other hand an easy calculation shows that